Jeff5bn/SENG401_Group25/README.md

     1.2 install takes like 10 minutes

-    1.3 no stack bulder stuff just close it
+    1.3 no stack builder stuff just close it

-    1.4 check progarms to see if you have pgadmin 4
+    1.4 check programs to see if you have pgadmin 4

 3. Open pgAdmin 4 (should just be a normal progarm, search using bottom left ssearch on windows type thing)

-    2.05 clikc on drop down for servers on the left
+    2.05 click on drop down for servers on the left

     2.1 sign in using superuser password